 I have always liked the cross of Brigid, with it’s simple or elaborate intricate ‘crisscrossing’ .
 Below are a number of samples of ones that I have made .
 I have endeavoured to be as creative and instinctive as possible and on occasion what I set out to create has ended up being very different.
 This occurs with the individual use of painted wood, aran wool and icons of Brigid.
 Her name and cross is highly represented amongst the Irish Abroad, whether in churches , schools and GAA clubs worldwide.
-London was the source of the evolving St, Brigid Festival now celebrated worldwide via the Irish embassies worldwide.
+London was the source of the evolving St, Brigid Festival now celebrated worldwide via the Irish embassies and consulates .

 Harry Clarke’s depiction of Brigid, in St. Mary’s Church

 I hope you have enjoyed browsing the brochure (pages numbered) showcasing what is available to purchase or re-order and includes packaging and postage worldwide.
 If you would like a cross of a particular measurement to suit your site ; do get in touch if you are interested further.
 Some of the photographs were taken in my hallway to give indication of size and prices are indicated .

 firstname.lastname@example.org ~ 07772471894 ~ @GerryMolumby

 Born in Dundalk in 450 AD St Brigid was the founder of the first monastery in County Kildare, Ireland.
 Her father was a pagan chieftain of Leinster and her mother was a Christian.
 St Patrick inspired her to deepen her father and spread the word of God.